hexlabsio/kloudformation/docs/reference/fundamentals.md

 ## The Value&lt;T&gt; Type

 You will spot the Value type all over KloudFormation.
-Its simply a way for us to represent any of CloudFormation's types.
+It's simply a way for us to represent any of CloudFormation's types.

 For example, `cidrBlock` is a required property of `vpc`.
 It looks like this in IntelliJ's Code Completion.